Earlopain/FoxTrove/README.md

 1. Run `bin/rails assets:generate_spritemap` to stich the favicons in one image.
 1. Run `RAILS_ENV=test bin/rails db:prepare` to setup the test database for later use.

-### Linters
+### Tests/Linters

+The compose file contains services to easily run some developments tools:
+* `docker-compose run --rm rspec`
-The compose file specifies a service to easily run rubocop, `docker-compose run --rm rubocop`.
-You can pass addition parameters like `-a` simply by appending it to the command.
-I suggest you make an alias for this.
+* `docker-compose run --rm rubocop`
+You can pass addition parameters like individual test files for rspec or `-a` for rubocop simply by appending it to the command.
+I suggest you make an alias for these.